 Wade was named head coach at Chattanooga prior to the 2013-14 season and quickly improved that program’s fortunes.
 Wade was 40-25 in two seasons with the Mocs, including 27-7 in the Southern Conference.
 In the two seasons prior to Wade’s arrival, the Mocs finished a combined 24-40, including 13-23 in the SoCon.
 He was named 2014 Southern Conference Coach of the Year after guiding Chattanooga to an 18-15 mark in his first season, a five-win improvement over the previous campaign.
 Wade steered Chattanooga to a 22-10 record in 2014-15, the school's first 20-win season since 2004-05.

 Prior to his first stint with the Rams, Wade served as assistant and recruiting coordinator for Tommy Amaker at Harvard, where he helped lay the foundation for the Crimson's resurgence.
 Wade had a hand in the development of future NBA standout Jeremy Lin and assembled a top-25 recruiting class during his stay.
 Harvard's 14 victories during the 2008-09 season were the school's most in 13 years.

 Wade's passion for coaching started at Clemson while he was a student manager (2002-05).
 He later became a graduate assistant (2005-06) and director of basketball operations for Oliver Purnell and the Tigers.

-A native of Nashville, Tenn., Wade is married to the former Lauren Deason.
+A native of Nashville, Tennessee, Wade is married to the former Lauren Deason.